sudoparsa/OS-pintos/design/project1.1-design.md

   struct semaphore sema; // init to 0

-  int ref_count // at first it is 2 showing number of threads working with this status
+  int ref_count; // at first it is 2 showing number of threads working with this status

   struct lock lock; // for locking ref_count